pootiney/Game-Design-face-emotion-recognition-autism/README.md

 it wants a license, so exit Unity Hub (even end task in taskmanager to be sure you exit completely)

-copy file app.asar (extract .rar file) in this address "C:\Program Files\Unity Hub\resources"
+copy file app.asar (extract app.rar file) in this address "C:\Program Files\Unity Hub\resources"

 run as administer Unity Hub